dhiway/cord/README.md

 ## 2. Rust developer environment

 This guide uses <https://rustup.rs> installer and the `rustup` tool to manage the Rust toolchain.
-First install and configure `rustup`:
+First, install and configure `rustup`:

 ```bash
 # Install